-We also need volunteer chaplains to work with Father Seraphim.
+We always need volunteer chaplains to work with Father Seraphim.
 Whether you wish to visit or write letters, your help is needed, and we can help you get the training that you need.
-For some of these men, Father is the ONLY human being in the "free world" (as they call it) who sees them or writes to them Imagine how that feels!
+For some of these men, we are the ONLY human beings in the "free world" (as they call it) who sees them or writes to them Imagine how that feels!
 Imagine if we could provide a service to each of these prisons EVERY week!
-Currently, most are only seen once a month.

 Finally, and most importantly, we need your prayers!
 We cannot give out names of people, to protect their privacy, but you certainly can pray that God would prosper our small ministry as He sees fit.

-Anything you give that is earmarked for prison ministry will be used as you wish.
+Anything you give that is earmarked for prison ministry will be used only for this ministry.
 Contact us if you want to help in any way.

 Three days later, on Wednesday, I was told the young man had turned himself in regarding a legal matter.
 He was kept in the Fort Worth Jail for over 2 years before his trial (so much for the constitutionally guaranteed right to a speedy trial!).
 I visited him many times in that cold and creepy jail, and developed a relationship with him.
 I did not evangelize him; I just tried to be a friend.
 I was working full time, and the visits were fewer than I would have liked.
 Eventually, he was convicted, and I followed him in to the prison system.
 In time, he expressed to me a hunger for baptism, and his actions made me believe that his was not a "jail house conversion".